MizaGBF/GBFAP/readme.md

 It's designed to limit the memory usage while keeping the Updater always busy, to not have idle/dead times.

 ### Additional Notes
+For testing, either use:
+- `local_server.py`.
+See the [For local and casual use](#for-local-and-casual-use) section below.
-- For testing, just run `python-m http.server` in a terminal, in the parent folder of the project, with [GBFML](https://github.com/MizaGBF/GBFML) on the side.
+- Or run `python-m http.server` in a terminal alongside [GBFCP](https://github.com/MizaGBF/GBFCP), in the parent folder of the project.

-- [GBFCP](https://github.com/MizaGBF/GBFCP) is the CORS Proxy used to fetch assets on the Github Page version.
+Regardless of the way, [GBFML](https://github.com/MizaGBF/GBFML) must be present alongside GBFAP.

 # Hosting
 You might be interested in hosting your own copy.